Which Universities and Courses Require UCAT?

 |

-Provisional entry into the Griffith Doctor of Medicine program (School leavers) Entry based on ATAR of 99.85+ Completion of the Bachelor of Medical Science program with a GPA of at least 5.0 will see graduates gain entry into the Doctor of Medicine.
-Completion of a bachelor or other key degree with a GPA of at least 5.0 and GAMSAT (graduate entry) |
+Provisional entry into the Griffith Doctor of Medicine program (School leavers) Entry based on ATAR of 99.80+ Completion of the Bachelor of Medical Science program with a GPA of at least 5.0 (raised to 5.5 for students commencing in 2025) will see graduates gain entry into the Doctor of Medicine.
+Completion of a bachelor or other key degree with a GPA of at least 5.0 (5.5) and GAMSAT (graduate entry) For admission commencing Trimester 1, 2025, the Overall Score from UCAT ANZ, if available, will be used for tiebreakers within an ATAR band.
+Applicants without a UCAT ANZ result will still be considered for selection but will be ranked at the bottom of their ATAR band. |

 As you can see, UCAT is required for the vast majority of undergraduate medical and dental courses across Australia and New Zealand.
 Some universities also require UCAT for entry into graduate and non-standard entry pathways.
 A minority of universities do not require UCAT for entry, and these often have unusual requirements (e.g., rural focus for James Cook, high ATAR requirements for Melbourne/Sydney, significant fees for Bond university).